StolenThunda/mmp_production/README.md

 ### Optional Columns

 All other columns will be automatically injested to create tokenized placeholder buttons for use during email composition.

+[^1]: Recipient Emails textbox is disabled by default

 ## Changelog